StevenGann/stevengann.github.io/_posts/2025-08-21-Effective-Vibe-Coding.md

 **Skeleton-First Architecture** diverges from traditional incremental development.
 Rather than building features one by one, I instruct the AI to create the complete program structure upfront using placeholder code for unimplemented functionality.
 This approach ensures a coherent architecture from the start and identifies potential integration issues early, before they're expensive to fix.
 The skeleton serves as a roadmap that guides all subsequent implementation work.

 **Test-Driven Implementation** provides objective success criteria for every feature.
 I describe test cases in detail and have the AI set up the testing framework and implement the tests I've specified.
 This creates clear success criteria and enables autonomous verification of implementations, allowing the AI to iterate on solutions independently until they pass all tests.
+This approach mirrors the methodical testing strategies I apply in hardware projects like [building the Mite robot](https://stevengann.com/posts/Robot/), where incremental validation prevents costly integration failures.

 **Iterative Feature Development** forms the core development cycle: implement tests for the next feature, implement the feature to pass those tests, validate against the full test suite, clean up documentation and comments, then repeat.
 I take periodic breaks during this cycle to review the overall architecture, update documentation, and ensure the AI hasn't drifted from the original design goals.
 This rhythm maintains both momentum and quality throughout the project lifecycle.